 So plan what you want to see in your life in 3-month increments.

-While journaling, this doesn’t have to be a daily event, this can be done 2 or 3 times a week or less if you want.
+While journaling, this doesn’t have to be a daily event, you can do this 2 or 3 times a week or less if you want.
 The point is to give you a visual aid on how you’ve been progressing and thoughts on how you do change actions if you’re not seeing results.

 Next, write 3-5 strengths and weaknesses and 3-5 skills you have or want to have.
 These will become the foundations of how you want to lead your life.

 Your vision statement doesn’t have to be a long essay on your life.
 It can be 2 sentences.

 “Learning how to think really means learning how to exercise some control over how and what you think.
 It means being conscious and aware enough to choose what you pay attention to and to choose how you construct meaning from experience” – Dreyfus & Kelly, All Things Shining